Digital TV business glossary & terms

 Programming language widely used in digital TV services, both in HbbTV and Smart TV.
 Used alongside HTML and CSS.

-Multimedia and Hypermedia Experts Group; usually found nowdays in form “MHEG-5” which refers to interactive applications on TV based on the MHEG-5 standard, used especially in United Kingdom.
+Multimedia and Hypermedia Experts Group; usually found nowadays in form “MHEG-5” which refers to interactive applications on TV based on the MHEG-5 standard, used especially in United Kingdom.

 Multimedia Home Platform; first open middleware system standard (end of 1990’s/early 2000’s) designed by the DVB project for interactive digital television.
 HbbTV has substituted MHP in many areas, MHP applications still exists in some countries.